Oregon Regulators Target U S West

 Regulators in other states say the service standards don’t apply during strikes.

 But Oregon regulators, who imposed the rules on U S West after chronic service problems in the past few years, say there is no loophole for work stoppages.
 All the rules say is that customers must be compensated with the credit or the cell phone if U S West does not provide service within five days of an installation date.

-General service complaints from customers have increased six-fold since the strike began, said commission spokesman Ron Karten.
+Karten said general service complaints from customers have increased six-fold since the strike began.

-``This is the ultimate insult to the customer,″ said Eachus. ``U S West is not only refusing to comply with the rules, they are trying to get the customer to pay for something the company should be providing anyway.″
+``This is the ultimate insult to the customer,″ said Ron Eachus, chairman of Oregon’s utility commission. ``U S West is not only refusing to comply with the rules, they are trying to get the customer to pay for something the company should be providing anyway.″

 Salem resident Karen Balsiger said she finally bought a cell phone for her 75-year-old mother after U S West failed for 11 days to deliver phone service to her new room in a nursing home.

 ``My mother is exceedingly dependent on the phone,″ Balsiger said. ``I got it for her the same day she said nobody loved her any more because nobody was calling her.″